kyleboas/tacticsjournal.com/recommended.md

 layout: page
 title: Recommended
 permalink: /recommended/
-description: "A list of all the blogs, websites, YouTube channels, and Podcasts I follow to learn more about football and tactics.
+excerpt: "A list of all the blogs, websites, YouTube channels, and Podcasts I follow to learn more about football and tactics.
 Everyone on this list I admire and look up to.
 They gave me the inspiration to write about football."
 ---

 Here is a list of all the blogs, websites, YouTube channels, and Podcasts I follow to learn more about football and tactics.
 Everyone on this list I admire and look up to.
 They gave me the inspiration to write about football.